flybywiresim/docs/docs/beginner-guide/descent.md

 ### 1. Descent and Approach Planning

 !!! warning "Pilot's responsibility"
     It is the sole responsibility of the pilot to conduct proper flight planning and especially proper descent planning.
 It is not at all ATC's task to do descent planning for pilots by giving descent instructions.
 On the other hand ATC often actually gives descent instructions, especially on common routes, as they want the aircraft in their responsibility to be at certain altitudes when approaching the destination airport.
-Nevertheless  pilots must know when to descent the latest and if necessary need to pro-actively request clearance to descent from ATC.
+Nevertheless pilots must know when approaching their top of decent and if necessary need to pro-actively request clearance to descend from ATC.

     Good descent and approach planning is the foundation for a successful landing.
 It has to be done early during the flight or even before the flight.